gabrieleletta97/gabrieleletta97.github.io/_pages/presentations.md

 *May 2025*

 **BSE PhD Jamboree 2025** <br>
-Barcelona School of Economics - Universitat Pompeu Fabra and Universitat Autonoma de Barcelona, Barcelona, Spain <br>
+Barcelona School of Economics - UPF and UAB, Barcelona, Spain <br>
 *May 2025*

 **2nd Verona Early Career Workshop in Economics** <br>